 To protect minors, who do not understand the gravity of such a waiver, the California Legislature enacted a law, which went into effect this year, prohibiting those under 16 from waiving these rights without consulting with legal counsel.
 A discussion of the Miranda Rights, generally, the need for this new law, and what to do if a minor is taken into police custody and interrogated, will follow below.

-The Miranda Rights
+How Do Miranda Rights work?

 The Miranda Rights have their modern incarnation in the U.S. Supreme Court’s decision of Miranda v.
 Arizona.
 Generally speaking, before any law enforcement agency may question an individual whom they suspect has broken a law, that agency must inform the individual of some of his/her basic rights, guaranteed by the Constitution, as well as other information that the individual should know prior to speaking to that law enforcement agency.

 - the right to remain silent;

-● the knowledge that anything the individual says or does, going forward, will be used against him/her in a court of law;
+- the knowledge that anything the individual says or does, going forward, will be used against him/her in a court of law;

-● the right to have an attorney present before answering any questions; and
+- the right to have an attorney present before answering any questions; and

 - the right to have one appointed on his/her behalf if an individual cannot afford one.

 It is a common belief that those under 16 are not mature enough to fully comprehend their legal rights.
 Concerningly, law enforcement officers are trained to obtain admissions and confessions from individuals they believe have committed crimes.
 Part of this training includes offering false assurances (that the individuals will not be imprisoned if they speak), tricking individuals into confessing to crimes they did not commit, and questioning individuals for hours in an attempt to wear them down.

 Accordingly, a new law was enacted and become effective this year that is intended to compensate for this lack of understanding by children under 16, through conditioning a valid waiver of Miranda Rights on prior consultation with legal counsel.
 This measure ensures the minors are fully aware of the consequences of any waiver of their Miranda Rights before negative effects attach, an act that calls for skilled legal representation by someone on their behalf.

 They will ensure that the child is treated properly, and maintains all rights afforded to him/her by the Constitution.
 Attorneys are available 24/7 to take your call.
-Contact ustoday for an initial consultation.
+Contact us today for an initial consultation.